bfren/docker-redis/README.md

 [Docker Repository](https://hub.docker.com/r/bcgdesign/redis)

-I've been using [webhippie](https://github.com/dockhippie/redis)'s MariaDB image for a while, but I wanted to use the latest version of [Redis](https://redis.io/), and have a little more control over the image.
+I've been using [webhippie](https://github.com/dockhippie/redis)'s Redis image for a while, but I wanted to use the latest version of [Redis](https://redis.io/), and have a little more control over the image.

 There are no volumes or environment variables yet - though I may add some in the future.
+A healthcheck runs automatically to check Redis is healthy.

 ## Ports